 Allison is currently on internship at Children's National Medical Center in Washington, DC.

-Psychology Associate, The Wake-Kendall Group, PLLC, Washington, DC
+Psychologist, The Wake-Kendall Group, PLLC, Washington, DC

 Staff Psychologist, Guam Department of Mental Health & Substance Abuse

 Dr. Johnson is a clinical psychologist working in the area of rural mental health on the Pacific Island territory of Guam.
 He works primarily with individuals with severe mental illness and developmental disabilities.
 He maintains an interest in multicultural psychology, trauma, and group therapy as well as training of students and other mental health care staff.